 This is a Level 4 qualification suitable for individuals who require an understanding of nutrition and diet and their effect on health.
-It is particularly relevant for people working in the health, fitness or catering professions who might have a role in the promotion of healthy eating or the preparation of meals, menus and diets for sportspeople at all levels of ability.
-The objective of the qualification is to provide knowledge and understanding of the nutritional requirements for a healthy diet, the effect of diet on health and the importance of hydration.
-These principles are then applied to fulfilling the dietary requirements for physical activity and sport.
+It is particularly relevant for people working in the health, fitness or catering professions who might have a role in the promotion of healthy eating or the preparation of meals, menus and diets.
+The objective of the qualification is to provide understanding of the nutritional requirements for a healthy diet, the effect of diet on health and the importance of hydration.